Use this lab equipment activity to identify different types of science tools by matching vocabulary terms, pictures, and definitions.

 And more!

-To play, match each picture with the appropriate lab equipment name and definition.
+To use this lab equipment activity, students will match each picture with the appropriate lab equipment name and definition.
 Write the letter on the matching equipment card on your recording sheet.

 Through this activity, students will practice identifying different types of science lab equipment.